kazurayam/TestClosure/README.md

 ## Problem to solve

 Many of Katalon Studio users want to execute multiple test processings *parallelly*.
 Me too.
 They have their own requirements.
-In my case, *I want to take a lot of web page screenshots as quick as possible*.
+In my case, *I want to take a lot of web page screenshots as quickly as possible*.
 As I wrote in the README of [ExecutionProfilesLoader project](https://github.com/kazurayam/ExecutionProfilesLoader), last year I wanted to take screenshots of 6000 URLs.
 The job took me 6000 * 10 seconds = over 17 hours.
 Obviously it's too long.
 I wanted to make the job run faster.

 It is a simple job to take a screenshot of a web page.

 >*Open browser, navigate to URL, take screenshot, save image to file, close browser*.

-Everytime we navite to a new URL, we are forced to wait a few seconds until a new page is responded.
+Every time we navigate to a new URL, we are forced to wait for a few seconds until the page is fully loaded.
 This wait makes our sequential processing very slow.

 If I can process these 6000 pages with 8 threads, then the job will be done in 17 hours / 8 threads = 2.2 hours.

 But how can I do multi-threading in a Test Case of Katalon Studio?

 I know that Katalon Studio offers [a feature of executing Test Suites in parallel mode](https://docs.katalon.com/katalon-studio/docs/test-suite-collection.html#manage-execution-information).
-It does't satisfactory for me.
+It isn't satisfactory for me.
 It is too coarse-grained.
 I want a way to execute a piece of Groovy scripts in fine-grained / light-weighted Java Threads.

 ## Solution

-### execute Multipe Groovy Closures in Test Case
+### execute Multiple Groovy Closures in a Test Case

 It is quite easy to create a Groovy [Closure](https://www.baeldung.com/groovy-closures) that contains `WebUI.*` statements in a Test Case.
 Executing it is a breeze.
 See the following example.